FreddieK/FreddieK.github.io/_posts/2018-10-12-decision_trees.md

 Thus, we need regression trees that predicts a continuous value and not a class.

 ### Splitting points
-Instead of information gain, we can compare the squared error in the generated sets based on different splits and choose the split that minimises the error. $\hat{y}$ in each leaf is the mean of the rows in that branch.
+Instead of information gain, we can compare the squared error in the generated sets based on different splits and choose the split that minimises the error. $$\hat{y}$$ in each leaf is the mean of the rows in that branch.

 Using MSE (CART standard):